StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-stj-file-format.md

 ## STJ file format

-Monitors in StackState are represented textually using the [STJ file format](/develop/reference/stj/using_stj.md).
+Monitors in StackState use the [STJ file format](/develop/reference/stj/using_stj.md).
 The following snippet presents an example monitor file:

 ```json
 {